 Bridge to Terabithia is a novel by Katherine Paterson, and there are two film adaptations (a 1985 Made-for-TV Movie by the PBS and a 2007 theatrical film produced by Walden Media).Jesse, the main character, is a young boy who lives in a small rural town.
 He practices running during the summer because he wants to be the fastest runner in his grade at school.
 A girl named Leslie moves in next door to Jesse and starts winning all the races; despite this, the two become best friends.
 They decide to find a place just for them in nearby woods, and spend many hours there, enjoying games of make-believe in their "kingdom" of Terabithia.The story has a Bittersweet Ending.
 It has been banned on more than one occasion for Teacher/Student Romancesubtext and other non-existent sexual contentnote Jesse has a crush on one of his teachers, something everyone who's reached the age of 12 can probably relate to.
 She invites him to the museum, and insists on paying on the grounds that she's a liberated woman and invited him (and, more practically, she's a teacher and can afford it better).
 That's literally as far as it goes — there's zero evidence that said teacher has any inappropriate feelings or is aware of his crush.
-Once more, she invited Jesse and Leslie. as well as religious content.
+Once more, she invited Jesse and Leslie. as well as religious content and some swearing.

 Academic Athlete: Jess thinks highly of Leslie Burke because she beat all the fifth grade boys in their race and she can impress teachers with her imaginative essays and ability to appear focused in class.